bi7012xiao/SEC-Block/index.md

 <div class="intro-text">
-  The <a href="https://github.com/SECblock/">SECblock</a> community builds Javascript tools implementing core <a href="https://www.secblock.io/">SEC</a>
-  technologies, protocols and APIs for helping developers to interact with the <a href="https://www.secblock.io/">SEC</a> network and build their own applications.
+  The <a href="https://github.com/SECblock/">SECblock</a> community builds Javascript tools implementing core SEC technologies, protocols and APIs for helping developers to interact with the <a href="https://www.secblock.io/">SEC</a> network and build their own applications.
 </div>

 <h1>Projects</h1>